Deep operation: Intended outcomes; differences with other methodologies

 During the 1930s, the resurgence of the German military in the era of the Third Reich saw German innovations in the tactical arena.
 The methodology used by the Germans in the Second World War was named by others blitzkrieg.
 There is a common misconception that blitzkrieg, which is not accepted as a coherent military doctrine, was similar to Soviet deep operations.
 The only similarities of the two doctrines were an emphasis on mobile warfare and offensive posture.

-Both similarities differentiated the doctrines from French and British doctrine of the time, but they were considerably different.
+Both similarities differentiated the doctrines from French and British doctrine of the time.
 Blitzkrieg emphasized the importance of a single strike on a Schwerpunkt (focal point) as a means of rapidly defeating an enemy; deep battle emphasized the need for multiple breakthrough points and reserves to exploit the breach quickly.
 The difference in doctrine can be explained by the strategic circumstances for the Soviet Union and Germany at the time.
 Germany had a smaller population but a better-trained army, and the Soviet Union had a larger population but a less-trained army.
 As a result, Blitzkrieg emphasized narrow front attacks in which quality could be decisive, but deep battle emphasized wider front attacks in which quantity could be used effectively.